laravel/envoyer-docs/src/quick-start.md

 :::warning Managing Environment Variables

-When using Envoyer, you should always manage your Environment variables through Envoyer's UI.
+When using Envoyer, you should always manage your Environment variables via Envoyer's UI.
 :::

 ![Manage environment](img/environment.png)

-With these steps complete, you may deploy your project by clicking the "Deploy" button from your project overview, which will open the deployment modal, allowing you to choose the branch or tag you wish to deploy.
+With these steps completed, you may deploy your project by clicking the "Deploy" button from your project overview, which will open the deployment modal, allowing you to choose the branch or tag you wish to deploy.

 Envoyer will attempt to connect to each server and clone the code of the chosen branch or tag of the configured repository into a new release directory.
 Next, Composer dependencies are installed before the symlink is updated, making the new release live.